 Learning Intention: Understand the nature of the contact and conflict that was happening on Mithaka Country between the First Nations People and the pastoralists.

 Success Criteria: Evaluate a historical source for reliability and usefulness.

-History, Year 9, Making a Nation:
+History, Year 9, Making and transforming the Australian nation 1750-1914: